 The Municipal Separate Storm Sewer System (MS4) permit was created by the Minnesota Pollution Control Agency (MPCA) in order to comply with the Clean Water Act and reduce pollution from stormwater to surface waters and groundwater.
 Eagle Lake is classified as a Municipal Separate Storm Sewer System (MS4) city, and subject to requirements of the National Pollutant Discharge Elimination System (NPDES) permit process.
 The City holds its required annual storm water meeting the 1st Monday of June each year at 6:00 p.m. at City Hall which allows for public input.
-Any questions about the City’s MS4 permit can be directed to the City Administrator at 507-257-3218 or email@example.com.
+Contact City Hall at 507-257-3218 with any questions.

 Do I need a permit? https://www.pca.state.mn.us/water/permit-application-faqs